coleifer/peewee/docs/peewee/sqlite.rst

    Subclass of :class:`SqliteDatabase` using the APSW driver.

-   :param string database: filename of sqlite database
+   :param str database: filename of sqlite database
    :param connect_kwargs: keyword arguments passed to apsw when opening a connection

    .. method:: register_module(mod_name, mod_inst)